Tidy up with Amazon Prime Day home deals on Dyson, Winix and Shark

 When is Amazon Prime Day 2023?

-Amazon Prime Day 2023 is set for Tuesday, July 11 and Wednesday, July 12.
-We'll be keeping track of all the best early Amazon Prime Day deals leading up to the event and live-tracking the savings throughout the sale.
+Amazon Prime Day 2023 is set for today, July 11 and tomorrow, July 12.
+We'll be keeping track of all the best Amazon Prime Day deals and live-tracking the savings throughout the sale.

 How long is Amazon Prime Day?

 Amazon Prime Day is a 48-hour shopping event.
-Although the deals are usually only available for two days, the sale is one of the best opportunities to score must-have gadgets and home goods with the best discounts.
+Although the deals will only be available for two days, the sale is one of the best opportunities to score must-have gadgets and home goods with the best discounts.

 Do you need an Amazon Prime membership to shop Prime Day deals?